Peter Rowsthorn (actor): Career

+Kath and Kim and others

 He is probably best known for his TV work, particularly as Brett Craig in the hit series Kath & Kim (2002–2007) and 2012 movie, Kath & Kimderella.
+In 2022, Rowsthorn reprised the character of Brett for the Kath and Kim special that aired on channel 7.

 Rowsthorn was the host of factual show, Can We Help?, on ABC TV between 2006 and 2011.

 Rowsthorn has also appeared on Thank God You're Here, Celebrity Name Game, Talkin' 'Bout Your Generation, Studio 10, Show Me the Movie! and Hughesy, We Have a Problem.

 In 2018, Rowsthorn appeared on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
 On 7 March 2018, Rowsthorn was evicted after 40 days in the jungle, coming 6th place.

+In 2023, Rowsthorn competed on the celebrity edition of The Amazing Race Australia with his daughter, Frankie.
+In December 2023, Rowsthorn played the character Amos in the theatrical production of Chicago.

 Personal life

 Rowsthorn supports various charity and community groups including Oxfam.

 Rowsthorn is a featured guest on SBS genealogy series Who Do You Think You Are?.

-As of 2019, he resides in Perth, Western Australia.
+As of 2013, he resides in Perth, Western Australia.

+His older brother is prominent Melbourne businessman Mark Rowsthorn.
+His father is Peter Rowsthorn Snr.

+He is a keen follower of AFL club Hawthorn.